Hex-Interactive/Hexwork/src/network/README.md

 # Network
 A module designed to implement custom replication from the server to a client.
 Useful for sending instances to only one client.
 A RemoteEvent named "NetworkReplicator" is assumed to be a descendant of ReplcatedStorage.

+**Important:** Network was developed very quickly and the documentation is lackluster.
+A major refactor is in the works, but, for now, read the code comments to get a better idea of how the module works.

 # Documentation

 ## Global Methods